JornLotsch/pain-threshold-analysis/README.md

 ## Citation

 Lötsch, J, Himmelspach A, Kringel D. (2025).
-Resolving interpretation challenges in machine learning feature selection with an iterative approach in biomedical pain data. [submitted]
+Resolving interpretation challenges in machine learning feature selection with an iterative approach in biomedical pain data.
+[European Journal of Pain 2025 (in revision)]